supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. In the **Apply Exchange Online Protection**, select **Specific recipients** and under **Groups** start writing **Sg-IT**, select it, and then select **Next**.
 Notice that this configuration applies policies for anti-spam, outbound spam filters, anti-malware, and anti-phishing.

-1. In the *Apply Defender for Office 365 protection* section, apply the same configuration as the previous step and select **Next**.
+1. In the *Apply protection to* section, apply the same configuration as the previous step and select **Next**.
 Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.

 1. In the *Impersonation protection* section, select **Next** four times (4x) to continue.